-Contrary to the Hollywood Image.
-Soul Train premiered in Chicago on August 17, 1970 as a local daily program.The ability to have a Afro American based dance show. attracted the attention of the Johnson’s Product Company, a Black owned company and the manufacturers of the Afro Sheen line of hair-care products who agreed to sponsor the program’s expansion into syndication.
+Contrary to what many think from its Hollywood Image.
+Soul Train actually premiered in Chicago on August 17, 1970 as a local daily program.The ability to have a Afro American based dance show. attracted the attention of the Johnson’s Product Company, a Black owned company and the manufacturers of the Afro Sheen line of hair-care products who agreed to sponsor the program’s expansion into syndication.
 Soul Train. when we think of that era in streetdance we think of bright clothing and extravagant hats , but this was the first time that an Afro American owned company , which produced a product for an exclusive market. had the opportunity to sponsor and advertise on a national ethnic based show, Many have asked why were there no hats worn on the early shows .
 Well here is the reason.

 THE SOUL TRAIN LINE